inkblotty/SOTEC/README.md

-SOTEC website redesign
+SOTEC website overhaul
 =======================

-Redesign of website for Scum of the Earth Church in Denver.
+Redo of website for Scum of the Earth Church in Denver.

 Not yet live.